ssjshields/archetype-counter/.github/README.md

 > Count will be inconsistent or fail all together if typeface is not legible for conversion

-> Counter automatically ensures your Default theme has these values
+> The Counter automatically ensures your Default theme has these font values

 &nbsp;
 # Expectations
 > Counter must be in counting mode before "A wild `monster` appeared!" text displays

-> Tracking occurs via battle nameplates, OCR will not capture properly if there is an in-game widget blocking them
+> Tracking occurs via battle monster nameplates, OCR will not capture properly if there is anything blocking them

 > Strings directory should remain clean (only default files.) otherwise Counter cannot track nameplates or Eggs

+> If custom Strings are present, be aware if in-game text that the Counter utilizes is removed, it will not work properly

 &nbsp;
 # Installation